Csinclair0/SF_Parking/README.md

 ```

-## Project Workflow

 ## Project Walkthrough

 ## Goal
 In order to get a residential parking permit in San Francisco, you must change your address on your both your license and vehicle registration.
-With a transient person such as myself switching locations every year, a broken online system for changing your address, and deadlines for each permit that change at random schedules (There is hardly a discounted rate for a permit that expires in one month), I often have found myself trying to play the odds on where I could park my car and for how long.
+With a transient person such as myself switching locations every year, a broken online system for changing your address(cough cough for multiple years now), and deadlines for each permit that change at random schedules (There is hardly a discounted rate for a permit that expires in one month), I often have found myself trying to play the odds on where I could park my car and for how long.
 As you'll see in the exploration notebook, I have been very unsuccessful in these attempts.
 Throughout all of these failed attempts I have developed one main theory that I would like to test.
 The hypothesis is that streets with higher volume are less susceptible to residential overtime tickets, a product of traffic enforcement officers fearing the very traffic they patrol.
 While exploring that main theory, I also looked at a few other theories that I generated while exploring the data.

 ## Data Collection
 I filed a public data request from San Francisco asking for a years worth of parking ticket data.
 They gave me over twice as much as I had asked for, almost 3 million tickets in total.
 They also provided a text file of all block limits and street intersections, as well as a decoder for what issueing agencies ID's were.